ApexAI/performance_test/README.md

 pip3 install performance_test/helper_scripts/apex_performance_lotter
 ```

-This tool will convert performance test log files into PDFs containing graphs of the results
+This tool will convert performance test log files into PDFs containing graphs of the results.

 ## Example